-A big game changer on the press release, was using professional certifications, designations, or credentials to qualify as an accredited investor.
+A big game changer on the press release was using professional certifications, designations, or credentials to qualify as an accredited investor.
 Look into the Series 7, Series 65 and Series 82 licenses.
-Or if you already have one or more of these, CONGRATULATIONS, you are considered an accredited investor.
+If you already have one or more of these, CONGRATULATIONS, you are now considered an accredited investor.

-As author of Rich Dad Poor Dad, Robert Kiyosaki, said “if you can qualify as an accredited investor, you will have access to investments that most people do not.”
+As the author of Rich Dad Poor Dad, Robert Kiyosaki, said “If you can qualify as an accredited investor, you will have access to investments that most people do not.”